mayasaffron/Kaur-Health/testing.md

 ### Bug 2 Update and delete buttons on smaller devices
 - the udpate and delete buttons are not inline on some smaller devices.
-- i tried to rectify this by making both the buttons links with the smae classes, howver this prooved ineffective. functionality still works well!
+- I tried to rectify this by making both the buttons links with the smae classes, howver this prooved ineffective. functionality still works well!
 - ![ alignment bug ](readme-materials/bug_screenshots/bug_16.png)
 # Further testing
-Used peer code review in channel in slack
+Used peer code review channel in slack

 Kaur Health viewed on all devices and orientations available in Chrome DevTools.